 In my last post, I praised the NS International app, while it’s user-friendly and frankly better than some of the other apps or websites I’ve used there is still room for improvement.
 I’ll use a recent trip to Leuven from the Netherlands as an example.

 The roughly 3-hour trip was booked over a month in advance and I was able to get a cheaper price through the Early Bird discount.
-Unlike the usual Flex fare ticket, you must take the same Intercity Brussels train as stated on your travel itinerary unless any previous train you were on is delayed.
+Unlike the usual Flex fare ticket, you must take the same Intercity Brussels train as stated on your travel itinerary unless any previous train you were on is delayed.1 I was meant to take the train to Schiphol Airport where I would catch the Intercity Brussels train to Mechelen and transfer to Leuven.

 Read more...